-(;) D (; T 1 () T1: (: : (
+(iv) Poloootics This option The relegation to This antion is not fossible

 (iv) Relocation -This option - The relocation to This option is not feasible

 of the Robert ensures the long- another site will because it would sever the

 Hall House to a term protection of sever the historical connection with Chinguacousy

 sympathetic site the structure and relationship of the Road and the connection with

 within the City. might provide the building with the original site.

 historic rural setting Chinguacousy -Since the third mitigation

 This option of the heritage Road. option is possible, it is

 involves Robert Hall House. - The building unnecessary to relocate the

-relocating Trobort Hair House could be damaged Robert Hall House to another
+relocating could be damaged Robert Hall House to another

 Robert Hall during the site within the City.

-House to a relocation effort.
-Site within the Oity.
+House to a relocation effort. ,

 surrounding - The Robert Hall

 similar to its House will require

 historic setting new foundations.

 on a rural, - The new location

 agricultural lot. might not have a

-buffer from the
+agricaliariaria buffer from the

 proposed

 development

 around.